KpwnZ/Bug-report-feature-request-for-SimpleLS-2/README.md

 ## Version 1.1.1-beta 2 (Has been released)
 ### Fix
 - [x] Fixed the crash for media player.
+(If you have NextUp 2 installed, please enable Slimmed mode if you want to use Simple Player in SimpleLS 2)